Research Conflict of Interest

 A COI exists when it can be reasonably determined that a researcher’s personal financial concerns could directly and significantly influence the design, conduct, or reporting of research activities.
 The concept of a COI refers both to actual COI and the appearance or perception of a conflict.
 As a result, CHA has policies and procedures that all CHA personnel must abide by when conducting human subject research.

-COI Reporting for Industry Funded or Unfunded Research
+COI Reporting for Industry or Foundation Funded or Unfunded Research

 CHA has established policies, including reporting requirements, which must be abided by when research is conducted, regardless of funding source.